- What are Howard Center locations and hours of operation?

 Safe Recovery serves people who are currently using cocaine, heroin, other opioids, or other drugs, or who are in early recovery from opioid dependence.
 Safe Recovery provides free support throughout the recovery process, from active use to sustained recovery, including during any periods of relapse.
 The specific services include syringe exchange, drug treatment options counseling, case management, HIV and Hepatitis C testing and linkage to treatment, and Hepatitis A/Hepatitis B vaccination.
 Walk-ins are welcome or call 802-488-6067 to make an appointment.

 Pine Street Counseling Services provides outpatient services for adults with mental health and/or substance use issues.
-PCPS provides clinical mental health and substance use assessments, diagnosis, and recommendations; wellness promotion; evidence-based individual and group therapies; transitional case management; psychiatric consultation; connection and referral to self-help opportunities; and DUI counseling for license reinstatement.
+PSCS provides clinical mental health and substance use assessments, diagnosis, and recommendations; wellness promotion; evidence-based individual and group therapies; case management; psychiatric consultation; connection and referral to self-help opportunities; and counseling for license reinstatement.
 Contact Pine Street Counseling Services: 802-488-6100.

 St. Albans Outpatient Services provides quality outpatient substance use counseling to Grand Isle and Franklin County residents.
 They provide substance use treatment in an outpatient environment including intensive outpatient, individual, and group therapy, coordination with medical providers, and case management.
 Contact St. Albans Outpatient Substance Use Services: 802-488-6265.